Electrical Safety Engineer

 As an Electrical Safety Engineer in the Prevention & Safety Engineering Expertise Section of HSE-OH&S, you will take up the role of the CERN specialist for electrical safety, joining a multidisciplinary team of safety experts, covering several engineering domains.

-Electrical safety at CERN covers domains such as distribution networks, special CERN equipment (Radio Frequencies, Power Converters, particle detectors, etc.) as well as non-ionizing radiation (NIR) and Electro Magnetic Compatibility (EMC).
+Electrical safety at CERN covers domains such as distribution networks, special CERN equipment (radio frequencies, power converters, particle detectors, etc.) as well as Electro Magnetic Compatibility (EMC).

-- Contribute to the projects/experiments safety support activity of the HSE-OHS Group, internally coordinating the contributions of different safety specialists.
+- Contribute to the projects/experiments safety support activity of the HSE-OHS Group, internally coordinating different safety specialists.

 - Support, check and validate design calculations prepared by different CERN technical departments.
 This activity can relate to highly specialised equipment, not fully covered by common standards.

 - Perform applied research activities on accident scenarios related to electrical equipment and provide technical guidance and input for vulnerability assessments of CERN equipment and networks; lead task forces or projects on, for example, the aging of cables in CERN's accelerator environment.

 - Support in safety audits and technical reviews.